DVFon14/MERNapp/README.md

 **Future Enhancements: Identify future features and enhancements planned for the project.**

-1) I would like to change the layout of the "states" page by getting rid of the cards set up and instead having radio buttons connected to a third party API.
-The user would click on a state button and that button would be disabled (so as to prevent the user from making multiple state cards of the same name), then a card would auto generate with information about that state.
+1) I would like to change the layout of the "states" page by changing the "form" set up and instead having radio buttons connected to a third party API.
+The user would click on a state radio button and that button would then be disabled (so as to prevent the user from making multiple state cards of the same name), then a card would auto generate with information about that state.
 This information would include the state's website, demonym, state nicknames, and time zone.
 This is the API I would use: https://rapidapi.com/aptitudeapps/api/us-states/details

 2) I would like to give the user the option of organizing their "adventures" cards, either my dragging and dropping them in their preferred layout, or collapsing them based on matching characteristics of the "date," "city," or "co-adventurers."

-3) I would like for the states cards to either be organized alphabetically, or for the user to have the ability to a drag and drop them in the order they want.
+3) I would like for the states cards to either be organized alphabetically, or for the user to have the ability to drag and drop them in the order they want.

 4) Create and actual authorization and authentication feature.